Faroe Islands: History

-There is some evidence of settlement on the Faroe Islands before Norse Viking settlers arrived in the ninth century AD.
-Archeologists found burnt grains of domesticated barley and peat ash deposited in two phases; the first dated between the mid-fourth and mid-sixth centuries, and another between the late-sixth and late-eighth centuries.
-Researchers have also found sheep DNA in lake-bed sediments, which were dated to around the year 500.
-Barley and sheep had to have been brought to the islands by humans.
-As Scandinavians did not begin using the sail until about 750, it is unlikely they could have reached the Faroes before then, and it is more likely the settlers came from Great Britain or Ireland.
+Archaeological studies from 2021 found evidence of settlement on the islands before the arrival of Norse settlers, uncovering burnt grains of domesticated barley and peat ash deposited in two phases: the first dated between the mid-fourth and mid-sixth centuries, and another between the late-sixth and late-eighth centuries.
+Researchers have also found sheep DNA in lake-bed sediments dating to the year 500.
+Barley and sheep had to have been brought to the islands by humans; as Scandinavians did not begin using sails until about 750, it is unlikely they could have reached the Faroes before then, leading to the study concluding that the settlers were more likely to originate from Scotland or Ireland.